Fayyo/ALX-Projects/README.md

 1. For project 1, reference the file: Estimates-on-the-use-of-water-(2020)-a-3712.csv
 2. For project 2, reference the files: Estimates of the use of water (2000-2020).csv and Regions.csv

+### SQL
+For this project, check out the notebook and the TMDB.db file

 ## Project Structure:
 Excel: Contains Excel projects.
 PowerBI: Contains Power BI projects.